-A degree from Plymouth University has enabled me to do what I’ve always wanted by providing me with the right skills to achieve it.
+A degree from the University of Plymouth has enabled me to do what I’ve always wanted by providing me with the right skills to achieve it.

-I would recommend Plymouth University because it has a very supportive learning environment and gives you a thorough grounding in the skills you will need to succeed in the job market.
+I would recommend the University of Plymouth because it has a very supportive learning environment and gives you a thorough grounding in the skills you will need to succeed in the job market.

 Inspired by this story?

-For more information about studying PGCE Primary (Early Years), please visit our PGCE Primary (Early Years) page.
+For more information about studying PGCE Primary, please visit our PGCE Primary (3-7) and PGCE Primary (5-11) page.
 For more information about our range of courses within the Plymouth Institute of Education, please visit the school page.